Mostafa2115/Task-Tracker/README.md

 # 📝 Task Tracker

 Task Tracker is a **Laravel-based web application** that helps you manage your daily tasks efficiently.
-It uses **Supabase** for authentication, database, and backend services, providing a modern and scalable solution.
+It uses **MySQL** for authentication, database, and backend services, providing a modern and scalable solution.

 ---

 ## 🚀 Features

 -   **Task Management**: Add, edit, delete, and list tasks.
--   **Supabase Integration**:
+-   **MySQL Integration**:
     -   Authentication (Sign up / Login).
-    -   Store and manage tasks in Supabase database.
+    -   Store and manage tasks in MySQL database.
 -   **Clean UI**: Built with Blade templates + Tailwind CSS.
 -   **RESTful Architecture**: Laravel routes & controllers structure.
 -   **Scalable**: Can be deployed easily on platforms like Vercel, Railway, or Laravel Forge.